a-sit-plus/warden/README.md

 no real use case for such a configuration except for testing.

 ### 1.2 Example Usage
+A verifier expects the following parameters to be configured 1.
+   * a preconfigured `Warden` instance, or
+   * directly pass all Warden configuration properties
-Once WARDEN instance has been configured, the back-end's endpoints and an OID (globally unique, usually UUID-based) need to be defined.
+2. an OID (globally unique, usually UUID-based) of the CSR attribute to carry the attestation statement (see Section&nbsp;1, Item&nbsp;3)
+3. A lambda specifying how the validity of challenges is verified (and how used challenges are invalidated)

 Naturally clients and back-end need to agree on these parameters.
-Hence it makes sense to set them inside a common module that is shared by back-end and clients.
+Hence, it makes sense to set them inside a common module that is shared by back-end and clients.
 This leads to the following shares constants:

 ```kotlin